-In 2016, voters approved 2016 Measure B (the Program) for Santa Clara Valley Transportation Authority (VTA) "to repair potholes and fix local streets; finish the BART extension through downtown San Jose and to Santa Clara; improve bicycle and pedestrian safety; increase Caltrain capacity, in order to ease highway congestion, and improve safety at crossings; relieve traffic on the expressways and key highway interchanges; and enhance transit for seniors, students, low-income, and disabled" by imposing a \$0.005 (one-half of one-cent) retail transactions and use tax upon every retailer in Santa Clara County that will be in effect for 30 years.
-As of April 2017, the present value of the Program Tax Revenues was forecasted to be approximately \$6.3 billion.
+In 2016, voters approved the 2016 Measure B for VTA "to repair potholes and fix local streets; finish the BART extension through downtown San Jose and to Santa Clara; improve bicycle and pedestrian safety; increase Caltrain capacity, in order to ease highway congestion, and improve safety at crossings; relieve traffic on the expressways and key highway interchanges; and enhance transit for seniors, students, low-income, and disabled" by imposing a \$0.005 (one-half of one-cent) retail transactions and use tax upon every retailer in Santa Clara County that will be in effect for 30 years.
+As of April 2017, the present value of the 2016 Measure B's tax revenues was forecasted to be approximately \$6.3 billion.

-According to 2016 Measure B language, VTA administers the tax by establishing a program and developing guidelines to allocate Program Tax Revenues to the following categories of transportation projects:
+According to the 2016 Measure B's language, VTA administers the tax by establishing a program and developing guidelines to allocate 2016 Measure B tax revenues to the following categories of transportation projects:

-- 1. VTA's BART Silicon Valley Phase II
+- VTA's BART Silicon Valley Phase II

-- 2. Bicycle and Pedestrian Program
+- Bicycle and Pedestrian Program

-- 3. Caltrain Corridor Capacity Improvements
+- Caltrain Corridor Capacity Improvements

-- 4. Caltrain Grade Separations
+- Caltrain Grade Separations

-- 5. County Expressways
+- County Expressways

-- 6. Highway Interchanges
+- Highway Interchanges

-- 7. Local Streets and Roads
+- Local Streets and Roads

-- 8. State Route 85 Corridor
+- State Route 85 Corridor

-- 9. Transit Operations
+- Transit Operations

 The VTA Board of Directors adopted guidelines for overall program administration for each of these nine program categories at the October 2017 and November 2017 meetings.
-These guidelines are intended to direct the implementation of each program category and propose how the program category funds should be allocated.
+These guidelines are intended to direct the implementation of each Program category and propose how the Program category funds should be allocated.